gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

 - Escape key to pause the game

 ### Planning Mode
-- Players can enter a "planning mode" where they can plot their path without actually moving.
-- This allows for strategy development without the risk of summoning monsters.

-### Undo Feature
-- Limited "undo" moves are available per level.
-- This adds a strategic element and allows for some error correction.

-## Power-ups (Optional, if space allows)

-### Step Eraser
-- Removes the last step from the counter, potentially delaying monster spawns.

-### Monster Freeze
-- Temporarily stops all monsters for a few moves.

-### Teleport
-- Allows the player to jump to a nearby cell without incrementing the step counter.
+- Players can strategize their moves based on the level layout and available bonuses.

 ## Challenge Modes

-### Endless Mode
+### Progressive Difficulty
-- Continuous play on a large or procedurally generated grid.
+- Each of the 13 levels introduces new challenges and combinations of bonuses.
-- The goal is to survive as long as possible with an ever-increasing number of monsters.
+- The final level (13th) is designed to be particularly challenging, requiring mastery of all game mechanics.

-### Speed Run
-- Complete a series of levels as quickly as possible.
-- Emphasizes quick thinking and efficient pathing.

 ## Tutorial

-- An interactive tutorial level introduces core mechanics.
+- The first level serves as an interactive tutorial, introducing core mechanics.
-- Pop-up hints appear in early levels to guide new players.
+- Each new bonus type is introduced gradually through the levels, allowing players to learn their effects.

 ## Difficulty Progression

 1. Introduction of basic movement and goal reaching.
 2. Introduction of the 13-step monster spawn mechanic.
 3. Introduction of obstacles and more complex grid layouts.
-4. Multiple monsters and limited "safe" paths.
-5. Timed levels with multiple goals to reach.
+4. Introduction of various bonus types one by one.
+5. Combining multiple bonus types and increasing monster count.
-6. Complex layouts requiring precise planning and execution.
+6. Complex layouts requiring precise planning and execution of bonus usage.
+7. The final level combining all learned mechanics in a challenging setup.

-This gameplay design aims to create a tense, strategic experience that constantly reminds players of the "13" threat, embodying the theme of triskaidekaphobia while providing engaging and progressively challenging gameplay.
+This gameplay design creates a tense, strategic experience that constantly reminds players of the "13" threat, embodying the theme of triskaidekaphobia while providing engaging and progressively challenging gameplay through 13 unique levels.